 Each year, millions of babies in the U.S. are routinely screened.
 They are also tested for hearing loss prior to discharge from a hospital or birthing center.
 Early detection, diagnosis, and intervention can prevent death or disability, and can enable children to live full, healthy lives.

-The Vermont Department of Health has put together this website to provide parents with information about newborn screening, including frequently asked questions, information and resources for parents and health care providers, and about the variety of programs which support families.
+Here you will find information about newborn screening, including frequently asked questions, resources for parents and health care providers, and information about the variety of programs which support families.

-If you have questions about your baby's health, contact your health care provider.
+If you have questions about your baby's health, please contact your health care provider.

 What is Newborn Screening?